 This format helped shape a radio station that had a unique fresh, young, fun on air sound that made Kix96 such a success.

 At Kix96, Nic, together with his producer Paul Mclaughlin, came up with the idea of calling a world leader for his breakfast April Fools day joke.
 Nic tried calling the former Russian leader Boris Yeltsin at the Kremlin.
 After four or five attempts on getting partially through it was time to move on.

 Nic suggested Nelson Mandela, and with just a couple of calls to a few South African Government offices, he was given the number of Nelson Mandela’s residence.
 Dialling the number, after a short pause, a voice answered which turned out to be Mandela’s chef.
 When told that the Prime Minister wanted to speak to the president, the line went silent again for a few seconds, and then a familiar voice was heard, Nelson Mandela, bellowing the word “Tony”!

 At the time of recording, Chris Brooks (now Radio Essex) was on air in studio 1.
-He paged Ginny Murfin, the managing director of KiX96 to come and listen.
+He paged Ginny Murfin, the MD of KiX96 to come and listen.
 Nic Recalls Ginny appearing from behind the glass waving her arms, miming for Nic to end the call.
 Naturally Nic did as he was told and ignored her wishes and continued.

 A small crowd gathered in Studio 1, listening to Nic talking to the icon, Nelson Mandela.

 The conversation went on for approximately seven minutes, and it was abundantly clear that Nelson had a great fondness and respect for “Tony Blair” and his work that was taking place on the Northern Ireland peace process.